Non-Equilibrium Relativistic Core Collapse of Self-Interacting Dark Matter Halos -- Limits On Seed Black Hole Mass: Introduction

 Beyond heavy seeds, mechanisms accelerating BH growth, such as super-Eddington accretion \citep{Santoro:2005tv,Inayoshi:2015pox} and mergers \citep{Johnson:2012cw,Inayoshi:2019fun,Bhowmick:2024jwc}, have been explored.
 While these can theoretically form SMBHs rapidly from light seeds, they face significant environmental constraints.
 Sustained super-Eddington accretion requires rare, high-density, low-velocity gas reservoirs \citep{Shi:2022hud}, while mergers are limited by gravitational-wave recoil kicks, which often eject BHs from their fuel sources \citep{Haiman:2004ve,Yoo:2004ze,Inayoshi:2019fun}.
-Moreover, some cosmological origins, including various types of primordial BHs \citep{Khlopov:2008qy,Barack:2018yly,Escriva:2021aeh,Escriva:2022duf} are also considered, where large density fluctuations in the early universe may decouple from the cosmic expansion and collapse into BHs \citep{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx}.
-However, to serve as heavy seeds ($> 10^5 \, \mathrm{M}_{\odot}$), primordial BHs must form near the electroweak decoupling epoch ($t \sim 1 \, \mathrm{s}$). which may risk disturbing Big Bang nucleosynthesis predictions \citep{Carr:2018rid,Inayoshi:2019fun}.
+Moreover, some cosmological origins, including various types of primordial BHs (PBHs) \citep{Khlopov:2008qy,Barack:2018yly,Escriva:2021aeh,Escriva:2022duf} are also considered, where large density fluctuations in the early universe may decouple from the cosmic expansion and collapse into BHs \citep{Zeldovich:1967lct,Hawking:1971ei,Carr:1974nx}.
+The most stringent constraints on the mass spectrum of heavy PBHs come from the cosmic microwave background (CMB), which accounts for the fact that the radiation from gas accretion onto such massive PBHs would preionize the intergalactic medium and significantly distort the CMB angular power spectra \citep{Carr:2018rid,Inayoshi:2019fun,2026arXiv260106024C}.
 While the theoretical possibility exists \citep{Inomata:2016uip,Escriva:2022duf}, the lack of observation renders the scenario overcomplex and requiring further observations to verify.

 Meanwhile, significant progress has been made in dark matter (DM) research.
 Extensive astronomical observations \citep{Freeman:1970mx,Brainerd:1995da} have established Cold Dark Matter (CDM) as the prevailing paradigm.
 In this model, DM behaves as a collisionless fluid interacting exclusively via gravity \citep{WMAP:2010qai,Planck:2018vyg}, forming large-scale structures and virialized halos \citep{1980lssu.book.....P,Davis:1985rj,2010gfe..book.....M,Vogelsberger:2019ynw}.
 However, lacking radiative cooling or thermal conduction due to the collisionless nature, CDM halos cannot collapse further to form BHs \citep{Lynden-Bell:1966zjv,2010gfe..book.....M,Arguelles:2020qsi,Cirelli:2024ssz}.
 Despite its success on large scales, the CDM paradigm faces challenges in matching some small-scale observations \citep{Bullock:2017xww}.
 Even by considering baryonic processes that modify CDM halos, the structural diversity of dwarf galaxies cannot be fully accommodated (see e.g., a review by \citet{2022NatAs...6..897S} and references therein).